 - Information you type into the software is shown in bold font.
-For example: Type Miscellaneous in the box. - The names of screens, windows, fields, and other features displayed by the software are shown in bold font. - The names of buttons you can click are enclosed in brackets with bold font.
-For example: [OK] or [Post]. - Names of keys are shown in capital letters.
-For example: ENTER or TAB.
-A plus sign (+) between two key names indicates you should press the keys simultaneously. - Variable names or names that are specific to your installation may appear in italics and brackets.
+For example: Type Miscellaneous in the box. - The names of screens, windows, fields, and other features displayed by the software are shown in bold font. - Names of keys are also shown in bold font.
+For example: Enteror Tab.
+A plus sign (+) between two key names indicates you should press the keys simultaneously. - The names of buttons you can click are shown in bold font and enclosed in brackets.
+For example: [OK] or [Post]. - Variable names or names that are specific to your installation may appear in italics and brackets.
 For example: [Drive]\\[Server].